pellcorp/creality-wiki/docs/grumpyscreen.md

 !!! note

-    GrumpyScreen requires two macros _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_EXTRUDE.
+    GrumpyScreen requires two macros _GUPPYSCREEN_EXTRUDE and _GUPPYSCREEN_RETRACT.
 As part of the installation, a `grumpy-macros.cfg` with these macros is copied into `/usr/data/printer_data/config/GuppyScreen/`, so the macros should have been imported by the existing `[include GuppyScreen/*.cfg]` include added by Helper Script.